|

-After I had aortic valve replacement surgery, I was curious to know, “How do bicuspid aortic valves impact newborns?” and “What other problems can bicuspid valves cause in newborns and children?”
+After I had an aortic valve replaced, I was curious to know, “How do bicuspid aortic valves impact newborns?” and “What other problems can bicuspid valves cause in newborns and children?”

 I knew that the bicuspid aortic valve occurs when the aortic valve does not develop normally while the baby is in the womb.
 However, I wanted to know more.